PierreLEDEZ/bvh2img/README.md

       - [Example](#example)

 ## General info
+:warning: **This file contains mathematical formulas in images that cannot be read with the dark theme.**

 This is a python script to convert BVH files from motion capture equipment ("Perception Neuron") to images with differents encoding processes.
 The converted images are then used to train a CNN.